Skip to main content

 What Psychological Safety Means

-Psychological safety is the belief that you won't be punished or humiliated for speaking up with questions, concerns, or mistakes.
-In code review:
+Psychological safety, as defined by Harvard professor Amy Edmondson in her foundational 1999 research, is the belief that you will not be punished or humiliated for speaking up with questions, concerns, or mistakes.
+In code review, this translates to concrete behaviors:

 • Authors feel safe submitting imperfect code for feedback

-• Everyone feels comfortable admitting they don't know something
+• Everyone feels comfortable admitting they do not know something

 • Mistakes are learning opportunities, not blame targets